 - Not intuitive

-Why we chose Bitrix24
+Why I like Bitrix24

 Bitrix24’s all-in-one platform makes it easy to keep everything in one place, from project management to collaboration tools, meaning you and your team can handle customer relationships, projects, and internal communication seamlessly within a single dashboard.
 Key sections, like the Activity Stream and the CRM tab, provide an intuitive experience, helping you quickly manage contacts, add notes, and collaborate without needing extensive training or technical expertise.